Kikoku/web-integration-api-docs/source/includes/_locations.md

 (WIAPI => {
   const API = new WIAPI('test-integration'); // Note: Replace 'test-integration' with your actual integration identifier.
   API.insert('vehicle-media-container', (elem, meta) => {
-    // This element is the media gallery container on vehicle deals pages.
+    // This element is the media gallery container on vehicle details pages.
     // Injecting into this location will replace the media gallery with the elements you insert.
   });
 })(window.DDC.API);